 Usually, you do not have to use your own funds as a guardian or conservator.
 We will work with you on what bills may be paid from the deceased’s estate.
 To summarize things up, we work to obtain reimbursements for the money you have already spent.

-Our guardianship attorneys also prepare special needs trusts to provide assets to an incapacitated person without making him or her ineligible for governmental programs such as SSI, SSDI, and Medicaid.
+Our guardianship lawyer also prepares special needs trusts to provide assets to an incapacitated person without making him or her ineligible for governmental programs such as SSI, SSDI, and Medicaid.
 In many cases, powers of attorney can provide the legal authority you need to take care of a vulnerable family member without the need for guardianship or conservatorship.
 However, a person can only complete a power of attorney designation if he or she has the legal capacity to do so.

 In any case, obtaining a guardianship or conservatorship may not be the best course of action for everyone, in some cases it is possible to avoid guardianship or conservatorship with proper estate planning.
 You should prepare a plan with the help of a Denver estate planning lawyer while a person still has sufficient mental and physical capacity.
 Possible solutions may include:

 After a free consultation with no obligation, our Denver guardianship and conservatorship attorneys can recommend the best solutions in your particular case.